The Turkish gület cruise; that most graceful of prima ballerinas of the southern and southwestern Turkish seas.

-And, depending on their wont and the company they book with, they will either party or relax the days and nights away for a few days..
-But, after all these years of living in Turkey, we had never had the Turkish gulet cruise experience…
+Depending on their wont and the company they book with, they will either party or relax the days and nights away for a few days.

 When our friend at Gulet Voyage suggested we book a cabin charter cruise, while we were excited about the thought of it, we were also a little bit apprehensive; questions running through our heads: